k3yJ3y/reservations-app/README.md

 - Reservations scheduled for the future are marked in white.

 Users have the option to delete individual reservations by pressing the button in the reservation row, allowing for easy management of the reservations list.
 The entire user experience is designed to facilitate a quick and clear reservation process for entities based on chronological parameters.

+### Demonstrative video
+You can also watch a short demonstrative video showcasing the functionality of the application at [https://youtu.be/lsayNLVujcE](https://youtu.be/lsayNLVujcE).

 ## Instructions
 first clone the GitHub repository to your computer